 A few months after a beautiful baby is born, parents begin to hear exciting sounds of joy and personal expression.
 A toddler’s use of words can be adorable and entertaining as your child learns to use new words and communicate.
-While it’s entertaining to watch a growing toddler use a variation of a word, as a child enters preschool their vocabulary is expected to increase.
-Better communication and increased vocabulary do not happen automatically.
+While it’s entertaining to watch a growing toddler use a variation of a word, as a child enters preschool the vocabulary is expected to increase.
+Better communication and increased vocabulary does not happen automatically.
 It requires intentional learning and an excellent curriculum in childcare, daycare, or preschool.
 Parental support is also beneficial.
 Learning happens in a balanced, loving, and nurturing environment.

 At Kids ‘R’ Kids, we understand every stage of learning.
 Our curriculum is designed to help your child develop through our infant, and toddler programs, to our preschool, pre-k, and after school programs.
 At Kids ‘R’ Kids, children enjoy lessons designed to increase vocabulary, build better communication, and much more!

 We understand the commitment of our parents to complement the learning experience at home.
 Here are some helpful ways to build your child’s vocabulary through everyday activities at home.